akatan999/Stock-synthesis-toolbox-for-ICES-benchmarks/README.md

 # Stock-synthesis-toolbox-for-ICES-benchmarks
 Code and scripts for ICES stock synthesis benchmark models

+First, you need to install all necessary packages:

+Install packages for stock synthesis benchmark.Rmd

+Then you can follow the scheme below:

 1. Run script 1.
 Ensemble_grid_Lobster3a_example.R for creating the models grid diagnostic table; it creates the diags table and some plots for the next script.
 Use Lobster example.zip as an example.
 2. Run script 2.
 Diags_Compare_refruns_Lobster3a example.Rmd for presenting and comparing the different models of the grid
 3. Run script 3.
 Lobster3a_basecase model example.Rmd for presenting the best case, includes code for steepness profiling at the end of the script